 The convergence rate of \eqref{eq:HP_scheme00} has been established in \cite{diakonikolas2020halpern,lieder2021convergence} using different tools.
-While \cite{lieder2021convergence} provides a direct proof and uses a performance estimation problem approach to establish convergence of \eqref{eq:HP_scheme00}, \cite{diakonikolas2020halpern} exploits a Lyapunov technique to analyze convergence rate.
+While \cite{lieder2021convergence} provides a direct proof and uses a performance estimation problem approach to establish convergence of \eqref{eq:HP_scheme00}, \cite{diakonikolas2020halpern} exploits a Lyapunov's technique to analyze its convergence rate.
 Let us summarize the result in \cite{diakonikolas2020halpern} in our context.